beckybeauchamp1/Sample-Teach/readme.md

 });
 ```

-Please note since we are using this locally on our machines, we do not need to pass in a port number, but when we are deploying our application you would need to pass in a public domain of the machine your node server is running on.
+Please note since we are using this locally on our machines, we do not need to pass in a port number, but when we are deploying our application you would need to pass in a public domain.

 Now, restart your server, and you should see that a user has been connected.

 Great!
 Now let's grab the content of the user's message and have appended it to the DOM.

 ```js
 $("button").on("click", function(){